 - Do not overlook quantum, interest and costs.
 These are (surprisingly) often given less thorough attention than issues of liability.
 However, they are important issues with which the tribunal is likely to require assistance.
 Clear and logical submissions on these issues are particularly important.

-– Henri Alvarez QC, Vancouver Arbitration Chambers
+– Henri Alvarez KC, Vancouver Arbitration Chambers

 I had over-egged the pudding